 Many aspects are built around unpredictability in World of Warcraft.
 Random equipment and gold amounts are dropped by defeating enemies; NPCs may offer mini-quests, or open player vs. player requests may come at random.
 Those players that preferred the player vs. player aspects of the game were more likely to challenge a more powerful player, in the hope of an unlikely win.

-Game Drive #8: Loss & Avoidance
+Core Drive #8: Loss & Avoidance

 This drive centers on the need to avoid a negative effect from an action or loss of action.
 This could also mean avoiding hard truths that a player’s time has been meaningless.